-- If your child breaks a rule on the sporting field, he’ll have to take the penalty.
+- If your child breaks a rule on the sporting field, he gets sent off.

 These are important but hard lessons, and life is often a better and faster teacher than parents are.
 And you don’t have to be the unfair, bad guy.
 You can feel for your children, but saying ‘I told you so’ will probably upset them.

 Sometimes you do need to step in to protect children from the natural consequences of behaviour.
 The consequence of dangerous behaviour could be serious injury, and the consequence of persistently avoiding schoolwork can be not doing well at school.
-Sometimes natural consequences can actually reward antisocial behaviour – for example, a bully’s aggressive behaviour can be rewarded when a victim ‘gives in’.
+And natural consequences can sometimes reward antisocial behaviour – for example, a bully’s aggressive behaviour can be rewarded when a victim ‘gives in’.
+In situations like these, you need to guide your child’s behaviour and apply appropriate consequences.

-A ‘related consequence’ – sometimes called a ‘logical consequence’ – is when you impose a consequence that is related to the behaviour you want to discourage.
+A ‘related consequence’ – sometimes called a ‘logical consequence’ – is when you impose a consequence that’s related to the behaviour you want to discourage.
 For example:

 - If a child is being silly and spills her drink, she must wipe it up.

 - If a bike is left in the driveway, it gets put away for the rest of the afternoon.

 - If children are fighting over a toy, the toy is put away for 10 minutes.

-The advantage of related consequences is they get your child to think about the issue, they feel fairer, and they tend to work better than consequences that seem irrelevant.
+The advantage of related consequences is they get your child to think about the issue, they feel fairer, and they tend to work better than consequences that aren’t related.
 But it’s not always easy or possible to find a related consequence.

-- A child who isn’t cooperating with his mum might lose the privilege of a lift to footy training.
+- A child who isn’t cooperating with her mum might lose the privilege of a lift to soccer training.

-- A child who swears at her dad might lose TV time.
+- A child who swears at his dad might lose screen time.